Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Introduction

-Next-generation surveys, such as the \Euclid mission, will represent a leap forward in testing \lcdm and its assumptions, for the amount and quality of their data will be unprecedented.
-The goal of this article is to assess the performance of a number of \emph{null tests} for \lcdm in the context of \Euclid.
-These tests are designed to detect any deviation from the history of cosmic expansion, as predicted by the concordance model.
-They are agnostic in the sense that they do not require any specific alternative to be tested against \lcdm; they merely address the question: Has \Euclid detected new physics?
-Nevertheless, should one or several tests reviewed here reject \lcdm, their variety would help identifying which underlying assumption of \lcdm would be violated: Is the Universe inhomogeneous or anisotropic on large scales?
+Next-generation surveys, such as the \Euclid mission, will represent a leap forward in testing the \lcdm and its assumptions, for the amount and quality of their data will be unprecedented.
+The goal of this article is to assess the performance of a number of null tests for \lcdm in the context of \Euclid.
+These tests are designed to detect any deviation from the history of cosmic expansion as predicted by the concordance model.
+They are agnostic in the sense that they do not require any specific alternative to be tested against the \lcdm; they merely address the question whether \Euclid has detected new physics.
+Nevertheless, if one or several of the tests reviewed here were to reject the \lcdm, their variety would help identify which underlying assumption of the \lcdm would be violated: Is the Universe inhomogeneous or anisotropic on large scales?
 Is dark energy different from $\Lambda$?
 Do dark matter and dark energy interact?
 Is the Universe spatially curved?
-Etc.
+And so on.

-Deviations from spatial homogeneity have been previously constrained with a plethora of different probes~-- see \cite{Clarkson:2012bg} for a review.
-For example, by using standard candles \citep{Chiang:2017yrq}, the fossil record of galaxies \citep{Heavens:2011mr}, the BOSS DR12 quasar sample \citep{Laurent:2016eqo} and with both spectroscopic \citep{Scrimgeour:2012wt} and photometric redshift surveys \citep{Alonso:2014xca}, as well as the kinetic Sunyaev-Zeldovich (kSZ) effect on the Cosmic Microwave Background (CMB) \citep{Reichardt:2020jrr} and measurements of our peculiar velocity \citep{Nadolny:2021hti}.
-On the theory side, several tests have been proposed, for example by considering the propagation of light rays in an inhomogeneous universe using numerical relativity \citep{Giblin:2016mjp}, using distances to constrain directly the spatial curvature of the Universe \citep{Clarkson:2007pz,Clarkson:2012bg,Valkenburg:2012td}; using inhomogeneous Lema\^{\i}tre-Tolman-Bondi (LTB) models \citep{GarciaBellido:2008nz,February:2009pv,Redlich:2014gga}; consistency tests based on dynamical probes, such as the growth rate data \citep{Nesseris:2014mfa,Nesseris:2014qca}; and through a linear model formalism \citep{Marra:2017pst}.
+Deviations from spatial homogeneity have previously been constrained with a plethora of different probes;~see \cite{Clarkson:2012bg} for a review.
+Examples of probes are standard candles \citep{Chiang:2017yrq}, the fossil record of galaxies \citep{Heavens:2011mr}, the BOSS DR12 quasar sample \citep{Laurent:2016eqo}, both spectroscopic \citep{Scrimgeour:2012wt} and photometric redshift surveys \citep{Alonso:2014xca}, the kinetic Sunyaev-Zeldovich (kSZ) effect on the cosmic microwave background (CMB) \citep{Reichardt:2020jrr}, and measurements of our peculiar velocity \citep{Nadolny:2021hti}.
+On the theory side, several tests have been proposed, for example, by considering the propagation of light rays in an inhomogeneous universe using numerical relativity \citep{Giblin:2016mjp}, using distances to directly constrain the spatial curvature of the Universe \citep{Clarkson:2007pz,Clarkson:2012bg,Valkenburg:2012td}, and using inhomogeneous Lema\^{\i}tre-Tolman-Bondi (LTB) models \citep{GarciaBellido:2008nz,February:2009pv,Redlich:2014gga,Valkenburg:2012td,Camarena:2021mjr}, and consistency tests have been conducted based on dynamical probes such as growth rate data \citep{Nesseris:2014mfa,Nesseris:2014qca} and through a linear model formalism \citep{Marra:2017pst}.